RCG Home Rescue Team

 Sale-Leaseback — Sell But Stay

 Need to access your equity but aren't ready to move?
-Some investors will buy your home and rent it back to you, giving you time to get back on your feet without uprooting your family.
+Some investors will buy your home and rent it back to you, giving you time to get back on your feet.

 Best for: Families with kids in school, need time to relocate